lammps/lammps/doc/src/dump.rst

 <dump_modify>` setting.
 For style *custom*, this alters output for
 either unscaled or unwrapped output of atom coords, via the *x,y,z* or *xu,yu,zu* attributes.
-For output of scaled atom coords by both styles, there is no difference bewteen restricted and general triclinic values.
+For output of scaled atom coords by both styles, there is no difference between restricted and general triclinic values.

-Third, the output for any attribute of the *custom* style which represents a per-atom vector quantity will be converted (rotated) to be oriented consistent with the general tricinic box and its orientation relative to the standard xyz coordinate axes.
+Third, the output for any attribute of the *custom* style which represents a per-atom vector quantity will be converted (rotated) to be oriented consistent with the general triclinic box and its orientation relative to the standard xyz coordinate axes.

 This applies to the following *custom* style attributes: